fadedbee/turnstile/README.md

 The encryption used by turnstile is compatible with SSH's .ssh/id_ed25519.pub files.

 It would have been nice to use pre-existing keys, but:
-- We'd need to exlpain the differences between key types.
+- We'd need to explain the differences between SSH key types to users.
 - Base64 and quoting would have to be used.

-## Using a 64-bit Ciphertext Length in Chunks ##
+## Using a 16-bit Ciphertext Length in Chunks ##

 In order to deal with streaming, we must break the input up into chunks, each of which can be decrypted in turn.
 (Decryption includes an integrity check.)

-Smaller chunks imply more overhead.
+Smaller chunks have more overhead. but allowing larger chunks means more length overhead for each small chunk.

-Encrypting a file could be done in one chunk.

 We could have used a variably-sized integer for the length, which would have saved some space, at the expense of some CPU cycles.

+For the time-being, we've settled on a maximum chunk size of 65,535 bytes.

+For large files, every 65,519 bytes of plaintext results in a chunk containing 2 bytes of length and 65,535 bytes of cipher text.

+This is less than a 0.03% overhead.
+This is acceptable, given the simplicity of using a u16 for the chunk length.

+## Nonce generation ##

+Nonces must not be reused for any given pair of public and secret keys.

+Every chunk is encrypted with a different nonce, which is simple an XOR of the initial nonce and the chunk number.

+As each message is encrypted using a different secret key, there is no need for initial nonces to differ.
+But we randomly generate initial nonces and write them into the header, just in case...